Nautilus704/MSI-X570-Tomahawk-Wifi-Ventura/README.md

 ![](screenshot/about.png)

-Basic EFI folder to run macOS Big Sur on a MSI MAG X570 TOMAHAWK WIFI motherboard
+Basic EFI folder to run macOS Ventura on a MSI MAG X570 TOMAHAWK WIFI motherboard

 ### Build Specs